bcgov/AzureFilesPoC/terraform/environments/dev/what we are blocked with.md

 ---
 ## 🚩 Big Change Update (July 5, 2025)
 **All major roadblocks are now resolved.**
-- The pipeline can now deploy a private, policy-compliant Azure Files share and all dependencies (Storage Account, Networking, Private Endpoint, RBAC) in the BC Gov Azure environment, both locally and via CI/CD.
+- The pipeline can now deploy a private, policy-compliant Azure Files share and blob container (using AzAPI) and all dependencies (Storage Account, Networking, Private Endpoint, RBAC) in the BC Gov Azure environment, both locally and via CI/CD.
-- File share creation is fully automated and unblocked.
+- File share and blob container creation are fully automated and unblocked.
 No errors or policy issues remain.
-- The previous role assignment duplication issue has been fixed; only one assignment exists at the storage account level.
+- The previous role assignment duplication issue is fixed; only one assignment exists at the storage account level.
 - All outputs are as expected, and the infrastructure is policy-compliant.

 ---

 ## 1. The Goal
-The primary objective is to deploy a **private Azure Files share** and its dependencies (Storage Account, Networking) into the BC Government Azure environment using a secure CI/CD pipeline.
+The primary objective is to deploy a **private Azure Files share and blob container** and their dependencies (Storage Account, Networking) into the BC Government Azure environment using a secure CI/CD pipeline.
 The infrastructure is defined in Terraform and deployed via GitHub Actions.

 ## 2. What is Working (✅ SUCCESS)
 - **Foundational CI/CD infrastructure** is built and validated to BC Government security standards.